MicrosoftDocs/power-automate-docs/articles/process-mining-processes-and-data.md

 - **Activity Name**

   Activities are the steps of your process, and activity names describe each step.
-In a typical approval process, the activity names may be "submit request," "request approved," "request rejected," and "revise request."
+In a typical approval process, the activity names might be "submit request," "request approved," "request rejected," and "revise request."

 - **Start Timestamp and End Timestamp**